 Swallow Qelbree capsules whole, or open the capsule and sprinkle the entire contents over a teaspoonful or tablespoonful of pudding or applesauce.
-Consume the food mixture in its entirety, within 15 minutes, within 15 minutes for pudding, or within 2 hours for applesauce; do not store for future use.
+Consume the food mixture in its entirety, with chewing, within 15 minutes for pudding, or within 2 hours for applesauce; do not store for future use.

-2.4 Dosage Recommendations in Patients with Renal Impairment
+2.4 Doseage Recommendations in Patients with Renal Impairment